752-RPA/project/README.md

     ![image](https://user-images.githubusercontent.com/64149662/195966689-d9ae387f-e803-4037-9f5a-d77c7896562c.png)

 4. In UIPath Select "Run"
+5. Wait for the application to finish running. **This process can take a very long time!
+Do not manually close anything opened untill its finished.**

 ## Results

-5. Data extracted from NZX is stored in `NZXData.xlsx`
+6. Data extracted from NZX is stored in `NZXData.xlsx`
-6. Report of companies is stored in `Final Report.pdf`
+7. Report of companies can be found in `Final Report.pdf`